CarlyLB/social-media-app-doc/README.md

 [IBM Bluemix](https://www.ibm.com/cloud-computing/bluemix/what-is-bluemix) and
 [Watson](https://www.ibm.com/analytics/watson-analytics/us-en/) can be used for social media analytics.
-It demonstrates how the Bluemix ecosystem seemlessly integrates with best of breed technologies to deliver a **bird-view** snapshot of the social media sentiment and to allow for **drill-down** exploration and alaysis.
+It demonstrates how the Bluemix ecosystem seemlessly integrates with best of breed technologies to deliver a **birds-eye-view** snapshot of the social media sentiment and to allow for **drill-down** exploration and alaysis.